pstefanou12/delphi.ai/README.rst

 * ``early_stopping`` (bool): whether to check loss for convergence; compares the best avg validation loss at the end of an epoch, with current avg epoch loss estimate, if :math:`best_loss - curr_loss < tol` for `n_iter_no_change` epochs, then procedure terminates; default False
 * ``n_iter_no_change`` (int): number of iterations to check for change before declaring convergence; default 5
 * ``verbose`` (bool): whether to print a verbose output with loss logs, etc.; default False - just a tdqm output

+Additionally, the user can also provide a `Store` object which is a logging object from the `cox <https://github.com/MadryLab/cox>`_, an experimental design and analysis framework from MadryLab.
+The store will track the regression's loss and accuracy on both the training and validation sets.

 In the following code block, here, we show an example of how to use the truncated logistic regression module: